sunpy/sunpy/docs/how_to/create_custom_coords.rst

         (70., -30., 695700.)>): (Tx, Ty) in arcsec
         (100., 200.)>

 In this example, we define the observer's position at -100*u.arcsec along the x-axis and 500*u.arcsec along y-axis in Heliocentric coordinates.
-This observer coordinate is then used to create a `SkyCoord` object in the `Helioprojective` frame.
+This observer coordinate is then used to create a `~astropy.coordinates.SkyCoord` object in the `Helioprojective` frame.